 The steps to make a perfect pasta bake

 Baked pasta or pasta bake is one of the Italian traditional staple food.
-A Sunday lunch meal which the whole family love and enjoy.
-Traditionally served in the center of the table in its piping hot baking dish to share, or more unconventionally served in individual cocottes.
+A Sunday lunch meal that the whole family loves and enjoys.
+Traditionally served in the center of the table in its piping hot baking dish to share, or more unconventionally served in individual cocotte.

 The classic version is with Tuscan Ragù sauce and Béchamel (white sauce) wh called "Pasta al Forno", a quicker version of the traditional Lasagna, let's say.
 But you can do baked pasta with almost any sauce.
 These are the basic guidelines:

-- Don’t overcook the pasta.
-Cook the pasta 3-4 minutes less then usual.
+- Don't overcook the pasta.
+Cook the pasta 3-4 minutes less than usual.
 The pasta will continue cooking in the oven so it will come out perfectly al dente.

-- You can add any vegetable, but you need to cook it first.
-Either roast it or sauté it, as long as it’s well cooked and seasoned.
+- You can add any vegetables, but you need to cook it first.
+Either roast it or sauté it, as long as it's well cooked and seasoned.

 - You can add meat like sausages, bacon, ham to give more flavor and saltiness.
 Cook if first, either together with the vegetables or by itself.
 Just be careful with the seasoning to avoid over-salting the dish.